-The Board appoints its members through a formal and transparent selection process, which is consistent with the Articles of Association of the Company (now referred to as the Constitution of the Company).
-The NC does an annual review of the Board including its composition and makes recommendations to the Board accordingly, keeping in mind the need to meet current and future requirements of the Group.
+The Board appoints its members through a formal and transparent selection process, which is consistent with the Company's Constitution.
+The NC perform an annual review of the Board including its composition and makes recommendations to the Board accordingly, keeping in mind the need to meet current and future requirements of the Group.